 - On your table in under 5 minutes flat!
 The instructions for this recipe are dead simple.
 Just add all of your ingredients to a bowl and whisk to combine.

-- More than just salad dressing: Of course this dressing is fantastic on a salad, but it also makes a great dip for a crudite platter.
+- More than just salad dressing: Of course this is fantastic on a salad, but it also makes a great dip for a crudite platter.
 Or drizzle it over grilled or roasted vegetables, chicken, or tofu.
-Even more ideas below.
+And if you like this dressing, I've got a Healthy Ranch Dressing for you too!

 - Greek yogurt: I prefer Greek yogurt with a bit of fat in it, versus the nonfat varieties.
 They’re often tastier and thicker, while still being very healthy.
 Feel free to use whatever style you prefer—just note that your dressing will be more or less thick depending on which yogurt you choose.